notfromstatefarm/nvflashk/README.md

 * An extra PCIe x16 slot and extra GPU that can fit (probably only with a riser cable) and you have extra power cables for, in order to use a working GPU to flash the broken GPU.
 * Another computer with an iGPU or extra PCIe slot as described above.

-# Versioning/Support

-The current version is `5.814.0.k1`.
-The version will be the base nvflash version i.e. `5.814.0` followed by a `.kN`.
-This way, if I have to release a patch to my patch, you know which version you have.

 # Instructions

 First off, know what you're doing.
 Yes, technically speaking, flashing in and of itself should be a relatively safe ordeal.
 You can always flash back and many GPUs have dual BIOS switches.